Spooks01101/The_Adventure_Of_The_Travelling_Wizard/README.md

 # The_Adventure_Of_The_Travelling_Wizard
-a game i'm making. expect bugs
+A game i'm making. expect bugs

+How to verify file : https://gpg4win.org/download.html